sikoba/sko-public/docusaurus/docs/vocabulary.md

 ## (Credit) conversion

-TO CHECK: this is when one user allows another to use his credit line towards another.
-For example: A wants to buy something from C, but C does not trust A. If C trusta B, and B trusts A, and B allows for credit conversion, the A can buy from C. The result is that A will owe B, and B will owe C.
+This is when one user allows another to use his credit line towards another.
+For example: A wants to buy something from C, but C does not trust A. If C trusts B, and B trusts A, and B allows for credit conversion, the A can buy from C. The result is that A will owe B, and B will owe C.

 ## Conversion profile